Novartis/Jenkins-LSCI/userContent/docs/installation_and_use.md

 You can either [configure the global site variables](#_Global_Variables) now or wait till later.
 The system comes preconfigured with defaults that use examples in the ‘userContent’ folder for testing.
 To use data from your own site requires that you customize the site.properties file for your installation environment.

-### Jenkins-CI: Download and Install
+### Jenkins: Download and Install

-Now you should be ready to install Jenkins-CI and take the system for a spin!
+Now you should be ready to install Jenkins and take the system for a spin!

-Download a [recent version of the Jenkins-CI war](https://jenkins.io/index.html) file and place it in the JENKINS\_HOME folder.
+Download a [recent version of the Jenkins war](https://jenkins.io/index.html) file and place it in the JENKINS\_HOME folder.

 Jenkins-LSCI Minimal Configuration
 ----------------------------------